ansible-community/community-website/posts/archive/large-scale-deployments-using-ansible.md

 Source code repositories, coding standards, credential management and access control can all help put organisational structure around Ansible.
-Bring together the simplicity of getting the job done, but wrap it in a [security blanket](/products/tower) to enable safe, managed, scaling.
+Bring together the simplicity of getting the job done, but wrap it in a security blanket to enable safe, managed, scaling.

 ### Ansible, scaled

 Scaling anything brings about new challenges, and not just around numbers of hosts.
 But, a lot of those challenges are met by our customers on a daily basis.
-If you have a scaling challenge on your hands and would like some help, please [get in touch](/contact-us).
+If you have a scaling challenge on your hands and would like some help, please get in touch.
 Our consulting team have worked across every business segment, from the smallest to the largest companies in the world.
-We\'ll have a story or two you can relate to, and we can help you solve those difficult problems.
+We'll have a story or two you can relate to, and we can help you solve those difficult problems.